9403 Kenwood Rd. C-111

 Continuing care is a weekly group run by an ASAP professional that continues beyond the initial stage of Intensive Outpatient.
 Any client that has graduated from TRIP is eligible to participate.
 There is a small charge for the first six months.
 After six months if an adolescent would like to remain in continuing care, there will be weekly charge.

 Every research study on adolescent recovery asserts that the longer you can keep a teen engaged in the treatment process, the better outcome s/he will have.
 ASAP sees continuing care is a ‘step-down’ from our more intense program.
 We believe that it is essential that your child participate.

 Because CHOICES is a brief educational process, drug testing is not included.
-If a parent wants to drug test their child, they have three choices.
+If parents want to drug test their children, they have three choices.
 1) ASAP can test using our forensic drug testing procedure.
-There is a charge for this; 2) ASAP can sell you at home testing kits at a nominal cost; or 3) you can buy tests from Walgreens, Walmart, etc.
+There is a charge for this.
+2) ASAP can sell you at home testing kits at a nominal cost.
+3) You can buy tests from Walgreens, Walmart, etc.